 Since we’re looking at AirPods lookalike, we didn’t expect much in the sound department.
 We were so wrong.
 These sound great, especially at the price of under $70.

 Despite the shallow fit, the bass is full and well-controlled, even when exposed to more demanding bass-heavy tracks.
 It’s punchy and fast enough for those rock and metal souls out there.
+Almost as good as best bass earbuds.

 Of course, the midrange gets colored by the bass.
 However, there is hardly any muddiness present.
 Vocals seem a bit forward in the mix, sounding very natural.
 Instruments are slightly lacking the necessary bite, which makes the listening experience a touch too laid-back.